5 All Natural Sugar Substitutes

-Dates are commonly used as an all natural sweetener in raw and vegan recipes.
-When sat in warm water overnight dates soften and can then be blended into a smooth paste, which is often used as honey is in recipes.
+Dates are commonly used as an all-natural sweetener in raw and vegan recipes.
+When sat in warm water overnight, dates soften and can then be blended into a smooth paste, which is often used as honey in recipes.
 Dates can also be added whole to smoothies and other blended recipes for added sweetness.

 4. Coconut Sugar

-Coconut sugar is a simple one for one swap with regular sugar.
+Coconut sugar is a simple one to swap with regular sugar.
 Though its taste resembles more of a brown sugar than a white sugar, coconut sugar is an unrefined, vegan and non-GMO sugar alternative.
-Taken naturally from the sap of a coconut palm, coconut sugar is what remains when all of the water is removed from the coconut sap.
+Taken naturally from the sap of the coconut palm, coconut sugar is what remains when all of the water is removed from the coconut sap.

 Unlike white sugar which has a glycemic index of around 65, coconut sugar only has a glycemic index of 35, which is considerably lower.
 This low glycemic index means that coconut sugar will not spike blood sugar levels or insulin levels like white sugar will.
 One explanation for this lower glycemic index could be thanks in part to the fiber inulin, which coconut sugar contains.
 Inulin may help to slow glucose absorption, which would explain why coconut sugar has such a lower glycemic index than white sugar.